reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 }
 ```

-In this test, we use `ThrowingSupplier` within a JUnit parameterized test to ensure that it does not throw any exception during the execution of a block of code and to verify the correctness of the returned value.
-The test method, annotated with `@ParameterizedTest` and `@CsvSource`, runs multiple test cases defined in the `CsvSource`.
+In this parameterized test, we use `ThrowingSupplier` to check if code throws exceptions and verify the return value.
+The test method, `testDoesNotThrowWithSupplier()`, performs a square root calculation.
+The negative input results in a `ValidationException`.
+Otherwise, it returns the square root.
+The test verifies that the `ThrowingSupplier` executes without exceptions and the return value matches the expected result.

-The test method `testDoesNotThrowWithSupplier()` takes two parameters: `input`, the number for which we want to calculate the square root, and `expected`, the expected result.
-Within the method, we define a `ThrowingSupplier<Double>` named `findSquareRoot` that checks if the `input` is negative.
-If it is, the supplier throws a `ValidationException` with the message “Invalid input”.
-If the input is non-negative, the supplier returns the square root of the input using `Math.sqrt(input)`.

-The test then uses `assertEquals(expected, assertDoesNotThrow(nextUniqueIdentifier))` to ensure that the `ThrowingSupplier` executes without throwing any exceptions and that the returned value matches the expected result.
-If the execution of the supplier does not throw an exception and the result is equal to the expected value, the test passes.

-This test demonstrates how to use `ThrowingSupplier` to encapsulate code that might throw checked exceptions, handle potential invalid inputs, and verify the correctness of the results using JUnit's `assertDoesNotThrow` and `assertEquals` methods in a parameterized test setup.

 ### Using `ThrowingSupplier` in `assertTimeout()`